th3-z/kf2-magicked-admin/README.md

 Downloads
 ---------

 The most recent stable version is `0.1.6`.
-A binary is provided on the releases page for Linux users.
-There is a `0.1.5` binary for Windows.
+A binary is provided on the releases page for Windows and Linux users.

 [Release 0.1.6](https://github.com/th3-z/kf-magicked-admin/releases/tag/0.1.6)